-Pre-dentistry, Pre-veternary medicine, and pre-medicine are routed to this page.
+Pre-dentistry, Pre-veterinary medicine, and pre-medicine are routed to this page.
 For more information on these subjects, contact Health Professions Advising.

 Note: This is a career path option at Virginia Tech.
 Undergraduate students will choose a major and receive guidance on the specific requirements of professional schools from a health professions advisor.